alchemyplatform/aa-sdk/site/overview/faqs.md

 ### Are User Operations protected from MEV bots?

 ::: details Answer
-Right now, user operations are sent to a private mempool for all networks other than Polygon, where there is no way to do this.
+Right now, `UserOperation`s are sent to a private mempool for all networks other than Polygon, where there is no way to do this.
 We are actively involved in proposals for a peer-to-peer mempool standard.
 :::

 ### Can I simulate user operations the same way I simulate transactions?